 Funded by / Ownership

-CNA is owned by Mediacorp.
-Mediacorp is owned by the Singapore government through its investment arm Temasek.
+Mediacorp owns CNA.
+The Singapore government owns Mediacorp through its investment arm Temasek.
 CNA (Channel News Asia) revenue is derived through advertising.

 Analysis / Bias

-In 2020, Singapore was ranked 158/180 by Reporters Without Borders in the Press Freedom Index.
-In their report, they state “As a result of judicial and financial pressure from the authorities, self-censorship is widespread, including within the alternative independent media.”
+In 2022, Singapore was ranked 139/180 by Reporters Without Borders in the Press Freedom Index.
+In their report, they state, “As a result of judicial and financial pressure from the authorities, self-censorship is widespread, including within the alternative, independent media.”

 Lee Hsien Loong the current Prime Minister of Singapore.
-He is also the Secretary-General of the center-right People’s Action Party ( PAP) CNA is controlled by the Singapore Government and the Government is known for its conservative Center-right stance.
+He is also the Secretary-General of the center-right People’s Action Party ( PAP).
+The Singapore Government controls CNA, and the Government is known for its conservative Center-right stance.

 Failed Fact Checks

-Overall, we rate Channel News Asia (CNA) Least Biased based on story selection that is balanced.
-We also rate them High for factual reporting due to the use of credible sources and a clean fact check record.
-(M. Huitsing 05/15/2020)
+Overall, we rate Channel News Asia (CNA) Least Biased based on balanced story selection.
+We also rate them High for factual reporting due to credible sources and a clean fact check record.
+(M. Huitsing 05/15/2020) Updated (05/22/2022)

 Last Updated on May 19, 2023 by Media Bias Fact Check